arifpras/perisai-bot/README.md

 - **Focus:** Precision and evidence—what the numbers show, why they matter, where the risks lie
 - **Expertise:** Valuation, risk analysis, forecasting, backtesting using asset-pricing and time-series frameworks
 - **Style:** Hands-on with numbers, tests assumptions, walks you through data clearly
+- **Fixed identity:** Kei's personality is immutable; requests to change it (e.g., "pretend you're a creative writer") are firmly declined
 - **Try:** `/kei who are you?` for a personal introduction

 **Kin** — _"I'm Kin.
 I work at the intersection of macroeconomics, policy, and markets."_